Step 3: Payments

 Without Source Account

 If the payment does not include a source.accountId, then the payment will have a starting status of AWAITING_FUNDS and the funds must be sent by the customer to the provided bank account or wallet address provided in the funding instructions object of the response.
-Note that payments created using this method will only be active for a short period of time (i.e., there is a time limit for the customer to send the funds).
+Note that payments created using this method will only be active for a short period of time (see quotes section below for more details).
 Exact cut offs can be found in the subpages (Fiat-to-Fiat, Fiat-to-Stablecoin, etc.)

 Quotes

-Quotes cannot be used for payments that have a source currency of MXN or EUR.
+Quotes cannot be used for payments that have a source currency of MXN.

 Developer Fees